top of page

 • Licence Validity: Approved licences are valid for 4 years.
 You will need to sponsor licence renewal before expiry to continue sponsoring candidates.

 Refused Applications: There is no right of appeal if your application is refused, and a six-month cooling off period will be imposed before reapplication.
-For more information about How to get skilled worker visa in UK check out our post: Employer sponsor licence application process UK Step-by-step Guide.
+For more information about How to get skilled worker visa in UK check out our post: UK employer sponsorship Step-by-step Guide.

 My 20 years of experience combined with my recruitment background offers a unique blend of expertise tailored to businesses navigating the UK immigration system.
 As your immigration consultant, I provide:

-1. Sponsor Licence Application Guidance: I assess your eligibility and guide you through the entire Sponsorship Licence application process.
+1. Sponsor Licence Application Guidance: I assess your eligibility and guide you through the entire employer Sponsor Licence application process UK step-by-step.
 I advise on necessary documentation and help prepare a strong business case that meets Home Office requirements.

 2. Sponsor Licence Compliance Management UK Expert & Support: I help you understand and fulfil your compliance requirements, including reporting needs and record-keeping.
 I provide guidance on establishing appropriate HR and recruitment procedures to ensure compliance with sponsorship requirements, safeguarding your licence status.